 Please refer to the Banyan Tree 101 (BT101) course for details on creating an email signature on your PC.
 Students may need to consult a user's manual for creating an email signature on other devices (smartphones, tablets, mobile devices, etc.).
 Should you include any additional information or content, it must appear after the signature and be of a professional nature.
 Consider that the entire signature will be included in all correspondence sent via email.

 Areas of the Banyan Tree that must be checked at least twice each week are:

-- E-mail - Announcements and Alerts Forums in the Frontier Community Connection - Course Forums in Canvas (for currently enrolled courses) - Financial Aid Forum in the Frontier Community Connection (if receiving financial aid)
+- E-mail - FNU Portal page for important announcements - Course Forums in Canvas (for currently enrolled courses)